How to Make the Perfect Top Shelf Margarita

-This title claiming to be the BEST Margarita recipe should be hard to live up to, but it’s not.
-This recipe is not “just” another Margarita recipe, but one served in a national restaurant chain.
+The title claims to be the BEST Margarita drink recipe, and this might seem like bragging, but I’m not, it truly is this good.
+This recipe is not “just” another top shelf Margarita recipe, but one served in a national restaurant chain.
 Which one?
 I’ll get to that, but first a little history.

 I really enjoy a good Margarita, but ordering them in a bar, or restaurant is like rolling the dice and taking a chance.
 Shaken or stirred, on the rock, or crushed?
 Most of the time the drinks come from a premixed package and range from horridly sour, super strong and even bitter.
 So, I don’t order them unless I have a good recommendation.
 Round the Bend Steakhouse in Ashland is one that will put you on your back after just one.